oge-n-sudo/grc-lab/topics/iso-iec-27001-2022-itilv4-implementations-framework/README.md

-# Secure Service Delivery & Implementation Framework
+# Secure Service Delivery & Implementation Framework with ISO 27001 and ITIL 4
 A structured implementation and transition framework that treats onboarding as control-bearing work, not operational overhead.
 Designed for secure SaaS client onboarding, controlled service transition, and audit-ready evidence.